totersapp/Specs/README.md

-# Specs
+# The TotersApp's CocoaPods Master Repo

-ToterApps CocoaPods repo for specs
+This repository contains the public [TotersApp] (https://www.totersapp.com/) specifications for CocoaPods.